-Recent news that the Federal government may consider cuts to Medicare that could adversely affect senior citizens can be quite worrisome, which may prompt many to explore senior medical insurance plans.
+Recent news that the Federal government may consider cuts to Medicare that could adversely affect Medicare-Eligible citizens can be quite worrisome, which may prompt many to explore medical insurance plans.

 As it stands, Medicare can be confusing, but it helps to understand Medicare before you shop for supplemental plans.
 So let’s start by breaking Medicare down into it’s four parts, which are named, quite simply, Parts, A, B, C and D.

 Covers hospital treatment as an inpatient, hospice care and nursing home care as well as some care in the person’s own home.
 There is no monthly premium for this aspect of Medicare, as it is covered by taxes.

 Outpatient hospital care and general practitioner costs, including any equipment, as well as occupational and physical therapy.
 Similar to a regular, individual health insurance plan, you pay a monthly premium and an annual fee for these services.

 Medicare Part C

 This is where you can find what are called the “Medicare Advantage Plans,” which are Federally approved medical insurance plans that combine the benefits of parts A and B above, plus additional benefits, such as covering prescription drugs.

 This is the newer Medicare prescription drug coverage.

 Medicare Has Gaps